 Transfer credit will normally be awarded for work done in accredited institutions within the last ten years.
 Those transferring from unaccredited institutions should contact the Providence Registrar's Office.
 Coursework must be academic and similar in nature to courses offered at Providence Christian College.
 A minimum grade of "C" (2.00) is required in each course to receive credit.
 Ordinarily, no more than 64 (4 semesters) hours of credit will be granted for work completed at a community college.
-All students must complete their last year in residence and at least nine upper-division hours in their concentrations to graduate from Providence.
+See 'Graduation Requirements' for additional details on graduating from Providence as a transfer student.